2018/07/11 by Willem Stam.

-Postmastery supports SendGrid clients with template for multiple webhook endpoints
+Postmastery supports SendGrid clients with multiple webhook endpoints

 Developers at Postmastery studied various webhook forwarder options.
 New ‘serverless’ cloud products are ideal for this.
-They rejected Amazon Lambda because it can’t handle messages larger than 256K and it can’t connect to SQS to queue messages.
 By using Google Cloud Functions and Google Cloud Pub/Sub, Postmastery was quickly able to create a forwarder.
 It is documented on Github.

 How does it work?

 As mentioned, the template leverages Google Cloud Functions and Google Cloud Pub/Sub to provide scalability, reliability, and separation with minimal code.

 The endpoint function receives HTTPS POST requests from a webhook and publishes the messages to a Pub/Sub topic.
 The subscriber function is subscribed to the Pub/Sub topic and forwards the messages to a specific URL.
 Multiple subscriber functions with different URLs can be deployed, which all get the same messages.

 Through Pub/Sub the endpoint is decoupled from the subscribers.
 As soon as the message is saved in the queue, incoming messages are immediately acknowledged.
 If forwarding to a receiver fails, the message remains in the queue and the subscriber function is retried.

 Postmastery is happy to discuss setting up.
 Just send us a note via our contact page.